sathomas/jsDataV.is/src/text/ch4/03-graphs.md

 });
 ```

-Now that users have a way to show the title of an album, they'll probably also want a way to hide it.
-We can support that interaction by toggling the album display with subsequent clicks on the same node.
-A small addition to line 5 in the above code is all it takes to enable that behavior.
+Now that users have a way to show the title of an album, let's give them a way to hide it.
+A small addition in the preceding code is all it takes to let users toggle the album display with subsequent clicks.

 ``` {.javascript .numberLines}
         if (nodes[nodeIdx] === node && node.label !== node.album) {